-- 4.1 percent of the profits generated until December 31, 2014. - By the profits generated from 2015, whose distribution it carried after that date will be: - 2015 and 2016: 6.8 percent. - 2017 and 2018: 8 percent. - 2019 onwards: 9.3 percent. - (b) The tax authorities have the right to review and, if necessary, adjust the income tax calculated by the Company in a range of four years since the filing of the tax return.
+- 4.1 percent of the profits generated until December 31, 2014.

+- By the profits generated from 2015, whose distribution it carried after that date will be:

+- 2015 and 2016: 6.8 percent.

+- 2017 and 2018: 8 percent.

+- 2019 onwards: 9.3 percent.

+- (b) The tax authorities have the right to review and, if necessary, adjust the income tax calculated by the Company in a range of four years since the filing of the tax return.
 The Income Tax and Value Added Tax returns for the periods 2010 to 2014 are pending of audit by tax authorities.
 Due to various possible interpretations of current legislation, it is not possible to determine whether or not future reviews will result in tax liabilities for the Company.
 In the event that additional taxes payable, interest and surcharges result from Tax Authority reviews, they will be charged to expense in the period assessed and paid.
 However, in the Management's and its legal advisors' opinion, any additional tax assessment would not be significant to the financial statements as of December 31, 2014 and 2013. - (c) For purposes of determining income tax and general sales tax, transfer pricing of transactions with related companies and companies residing in areas of low or no taxation, must be supported with documentation and information on the valuation methods used and the criteria used for its determination.
-Based on the analysis of the operations of the Company, the Company's management and its legal counsel believe that, as a result of the application of these standards will not result in significant contingencies for the Company as of December 31, 2014 and 2013. - (d) As of December 31, 2014 the Company recorded a deferred income tax amounts US\$52,948 (US\$33,382 as of December 31, 2013) related to the tax loss carryforward which will be recovered when the Company begins operations.
+Based on the analysis of the operations of the Company, the Company's management and its legal counsel believe that, as a result of the application of these standards will not result in significant contingencies for the Company as of December 31, 2014 and 2013. - (d) As of December 31, 2014 and 2013 the deferred income tax mainly corresponds to the effect of tax loss carryforward amounts US\$666,443.
+In Management opinion, this deferred asset will be recovered with the taxable income that the Company will continue generating in the next years according to the plan and projects approved by Management.